Genius (American TV series)

-Genius is an American anthology period drama television series developed by Noah Pink and Kenneth Biller which premiered on National Geographic.
+Genius is an American biographical anthology drama series developed by Noah Pink and Kenneth Biller which premiered on National Geographic.
 The first season, which aired between April and June 2017, followed the life of Albert Einstein, from his early years, through his time as a patent clerk, and into his later years as a physicist who developed the theory of relativity; the season is based on the 2007 book Einstein: His Life and Universe by Walter Isaacson.
 The second season, which aired between April and June 2018, followed the life and artistry of Pablo Picasso.

 In April 2018, National Geographic renewed the series for a third season.
 The season was originally supposed to focus on Mary Shelley, but this was changed during development to instead focus on Aretha Franklin.
 It aired in March 2021.
-In December 2020, the series was renewed for a fourth season, which is set to be released on Disney+.
-The series will follow the lives of Martin Luther King Jr. and Malcolm X.
+In December 2020, the series was renewed for a fourth season to be released on National Geographic and Disney+.
+The fourth season follows the lives of Martin Luther King Jr. and Malcolm X and premiered on February 1, 2024.

+Throughout the years the series received several nominations and accolades, including two Primetime Emmy Awards and an NAACP Image Awards.

 Synopsis

 The first season chronicles two periods in the life of Albert Einstein: the first as a patent clerk struggling to gain a teaching position and doctorate, the second as a scientist respected for his development of the theory of relativity.

-The second season chronicles two periods in the life of Pablo Picasso: the first as a young man first discovering his talent, the second as a celebrated artist struggling with the rise of fascism and the price of fame.
+The second season chronicles two periods in the life of Pablo Picasso: the first as a young man discovering his talent, the second as a celebrated artist struggling with the rise of fascism and the price of fame.

-The third season chronicles two periods in the life of Aretha Franklin: as a young gospel singer impregnated at the age of twelve, and as a rising star who was crowned the "Queen of Soul".
+The third season chronicles two periods in the life of Aretha Franklin: the first as a young gospel singer impregnated at the age of twelve, the second as a rising star.

+The fourth season chronicles the lives of Martin Luther King Jr. and Malcolm X.